 Horse Training Certification

 Through horse training programs, you'll learn the correct techniques for approaching and handling horses, training horses, and instructing riders.
 Find out about training opportunities, coursework and certification.
-Schools offering Animal Care degrees can also be found in these popular choices.

 What Horse Training Opportunities Are Available?

 Many schools offer campus-based horse training programs, particularly at the associate's degree and certificate levels.
-Specific programs are offered in equine training, equine science and horse training.
+Specific programs are offered in equine training, equine science, and horse training.
 These programs typically take 1 to 2 years to complete.

-Due to the hands-on nature of training horses, these programs aren't readily available online, though you may find some online courses that deal various equine training areas, such as horse management and racing competition.
+Due to the hands-on nature of training horses, these programs aren't readily available online, though you may find some online courses that deal with various equine training areas, such as horse management and racing competition.

 |Programs Available||Certificate program, associate's degree|

 |Common Courses||Training and riding equipment, handling techniques, age-appropriate training methods, nutrition, identifying and treating lameness|

 |Certifications Available||Riding, equine facility management, riding instructor|

 |Job Outlook (2016-2026)||22% (animal care and service workers)*|